 You can obtain your license in 3 ways:

 IN PERSON - Pet Licenses can be obtained by coming into our office, which is located at 232 Bush Blvd in Sanford (32773), during regular business hours.
 The licensing fee is $6 for sterilized (spayed or neutered) animals and $11 for non-sterilized animals.
 In order to purchase a pet license, your pet must first have a current rabies vaccination certificate registered in your name.
 Pet licenses expire one year from the date of the rabies vaccination.
+We strongly advise against obtaining a rabies vaccination more than thirty (30) days prior to the expiration of your license.
 Please be prepared to provide the proof of rabies vaccination when applying for a pet license.

 BY MAIL – You will need to send a copy of the rabies certificate (in your name) along with the appropriate amount of money to:

 Pet Data PO Box 141929 Irving, TX 75014.

 Please make check payable to SCBCC.
 Any paperwork mailed in will NOT be returned to you, so a copy is preferred.

 Pet Data is a company that we contract with to do our licensing.
 They send out postcard reminders when a license is due to expire.